Ghosts At A Wedding

 They had arrived that afternoon from their marriage ceremony in Edinburgh.
 Did they elope?
 I didn’t ask.
 But they had come over to Scotland alone.
 If the evening had started oddly, it was now just surreal.
 As we all sat down to dinner at the long refectory table, a wedding celebration began.

-Me, in my jeans, sat next to the bride.
+Me, in my jeans, sitting next to the bride.

 Iain, our business discussion over dinner indefinitely postponed.